Vincit/objection.js/doc/guide/query-examples.md

 order by "name" asc
 ```

-With `HasManyRelation`s the `relatedQuery` helper may just seem like unnecessary bloat.
-You can of course simply write the necessary SQL directly.
+With `HasManyRelation`s and `BelongsToOneRelation`s the `relatedQuery` helper may just seem like unnecessary bloat.
+You can of course simply write the SQL directly.
+The following code should be clear to anyone even without any objetion experience:

 ```js
 const dogs = await Pet.query()